ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 Globus
 -----------

-`Globus <https://www.globus.org>`_ is a web-based file transfer system that works in the background to move files between systems with Globus endpoints.
-Globus is a good tool to use to transfer many files or large files to and from your directories.
+`Globus <https://www.globus.org>`_ is a web-based file transfer system that works in the background to move files between computer systems with Globus Endpoints.
+Globus is a good tool to use to transfer many files or large files between directories on different computer systems at different sites.
+A *system* Globus endpoint is specifically configured by the system administrators; large public computing systems typically have these.
+To transfer files to and from a computer system that isn't public (like a personal computer, your laptop or desktop, or a small cluster that doesn't have a system Globus Endpoint), see :ref:`globus_connect_personal`.

 If you are new to Globus, reference the `Globus log in and transfer files tutorial <https://docs.globus.org/guides/tutorials/manage-files/transfer-files/>`_ to get started.
 The tutorial includes step-by-step instructions for transferring files that you can follow along with using their built-in demonstration collections.